 The market for virtual collaboration tools and services is set to double by the year 2020.
 And it’s up to travel managers and other decision makers to strike the right balance of the latest technology that enables virtual collaboration and the still-necessary in-person meetings that bring progress.

 According to an ACTE research study sponsored by Radius Travel found that 51% of travel managers surveyed believe the ability to manage alternatives to business travel, like video-conferencing, will grow in importance as a job qualification for travel managers.
 And 37% of those surveyed also identified managing alternatives to travel as one of the top areas in which they need to improve their skill set.
-These numbers show a growing awareness of the advances in virtual collaboration tools and an acknowledgement of the potential of these tools to improve program efficiency.
+These numbers show a growing awareness of the advances in virtual collaboration tools and an acknowledgment of the potential of these tools to improve program efficiency.
 But what exactly is the business case for virtual collaboration?

 For one, the expansion of the virtual collaboration market has seen pricing for such tools drop in many cases.
 This means that businesses are less likely to be put off by prohibitive costs of implementing digital solutions.
 What’s more, many basic tools that enable easier collaboration are now free to use.
 Video conferencing solutions make it easier than ever to connect groups of collaborators, and cloud-based office tools like Google Drive™ and Office Online™ can cut out multiple versions of projects and allow employees to work together in real-time.
 Travel managers who survey their program and employees’ habits can identify places in which travel and meetings can be replaced by virtual collaboration to generate huge savings without sacrificing results.